 At Center for Shared Insight, therapy focuses on helping you heal from your experience of abuse.
 Dr. Hick helps you understand the impact it has had on your life, identify how you respond to your environment, learn new ways of coping with triggers, and strengthen your relationships with others.
 Therapy will help you resolve harmful experiences of your past and create the life and relationships that help you become your best self.

 Surviving abuse takes tremendous strength and beginning the work of healing yourself takes a great deal of courage.
-Contact Dr. Hick, Denver therapist, today to start your healing.
+Contact CSIP today to start your healing.

 - Free Ebook: Fearless Living and Loving